Think You’re Underpaid? 5 Things You Shouldn’t Do—And Alternatives for Successful Negotiation

 Getty Images | CSA-Archive

 Few employers in the creative field—or any industry, for that matter—are transparent about what workers earn.

-In a recent survey by The Creative Group, only 11 percent of the advertising and marketing executives interviewed said their company has an open salary policy.
+In a survey from 2017 by The Creative Group, only 11 percent of the advertising and marketing executives interviewed said their company has an open salary policy.
 The rest do not publicly discuss compensation, and of this group, the majority (61 percent) feel doing so would decrease staff morale.

 Whether or not your company discloses what employees make, it can be a shock to find out you earn less than someone with the same job title and experience level.
 If you’re in this situation, it’s up to you to make a case for a raise.
 But you have to be wise in your approach.
-Here are five things to avoid when requesting higher pay.
+Here are five things to avoid when you are underpaid and go to your boss requesting higher pay.

 1. Don’t rant and rave.